formester/formester-site/content/blog/web-forms-how-and-where-to-use-them-for-your-business.md

 **But, does that mean businesses can expect newer & more efficient ways to operate and optimize their processes?**

 Yes!
 And that’s what [digital transformation](https://enterprisersproject.com/what-is-digital-transformation) is all about.
-And today we are going to discuss one of the most important elements of digital transformation: **WEB FORMS**.
+And today we are going to discuss one of the most important elements of digital transformation: WEB FORMS.

-## What is a WEB FORM?
+## What is a Web Form?

-A **Web Form**, or an [HTML Form](https://www.geeksforgeeks.org/html-forms/) (as the tech nerds you know like to call it) is an online page/document which allows the website on which they are hosted, to gather data/input/personal information from its users and subsequently transfer it to a server for processing.
+A Web Form, or an [HTML Form](https://www.geeksforgeeks.org/html-forms/) (as the tech nerds you know like to call it) is an online page/document which allows the website on which they are hosted, to gather data/input/personal information from its users and subsequently transfer it to a server for processing.

 Web Forms can be of several kinds depending upon the information the business is required to obtain from its users.